 Scientists are mapping how our DNA instructs different cellular activities and how what we eat affects these pathways.
 With MRI’s they have a window through which to view many of the activities that are going on in our bodies and with the internet the information freely flows out to anyone and everyone with access to it.

 The knowledge gained from science about how nutrients in food affect us has escalated dramatically.
 For years most of us believed that all fat was bad.
-For years most of us believed that margarine created with trans fats was good and even now most of us believe that cholesterol is a bad thing.
+For years most of us believed that margarine created with trans fats was good.
 For years we believed that sugar was harmless and had no really bad effects on our health.
 For years some of us believed that if we ate just one particular food such as (insert super food of choice) it would cure-all cancers in our body and prevent heart disease to boot.